taikedz/lenker/docs/features.md

 Note that if the files are identical hardlinks, they will register as differnt files.

+Status: implemented.

+## Specific inclusion

+Paths that contain `./` or `../` will forcibly _only_ match on the path the currently-including file was found in, ignoring the `LENKER_PATH` contents.

+Status: todo

 ## Recursive inclusion

 By default, a file that is included has its contents resolved as well.
 Use the `-R` option to prevent resolving that file's inclusions.